solid/solid-spec/README.md

 The URL of the new note can be found in the *Location* header returned by the server.
 In this example it is likely to be: https://eric.example.org/notes/social-web-2015

 2) After posting the note, he notices a spelling error.
 He edits the note and re-posts it.
-SoLiD servers can handle updates in two different ways: PUT (overwrite) or PATCH with *sparql-update* content type.
+Solid servers can handle updates in two different ways: PUT (overwrite) or PATCH with *sparql-update* content type.

 Use HTTP PUT, when you just want to replace the data:
 ```